 9.6 Unless otherwise agreed, our invoices shall be payable within 30 calendar days after delivery or service and receipt of our invoice, where the customer collects the goods itself as of receipt of our notice that the goods are ready for delivery, without deduction of any kind.

 9.7 If the customer fails to make payment, the customer shall be in default, also without notice, within 31 calendar days after delivery/service and receipt of the invoice in the case of an obligation to dispatch and in the case of an obligation to be performed at the place of business of the creditor, and within 31 calendar days after the customer’s receipt of our notice that the goods are ready for delivery and receipt of our invoice for obligations to be performed at the place of business of the debtor.

-9.8 Once in default, default interest shall be charged of 9% above the respective base rate when the claim for payment falls due.
+9.8 Once in default, default interest shall be charged of 9% above the respective base rate when the claim for payment falls due in accordance with Section 247 BGB.
 We reserve the right to assert damages in excess of this.